 How can this help you during your IT job interview?
-IT leaders are always looking beyond the technical skills new hires bring, and prioritize soft skills and qualities, such as what peaks your curiosity during an interview.
+IT leaders are always looking beyond the technical skills new hires bring and prioritize soft skills and qualities, such as what peaks your curiosity during an interview.
 But what can you do in an IT interview to highlight those soft skills?

 Here are our top 5 things you can do to stand out during an IT job interview:

 Sometimes overselling yourself as the know-it-all might not be the most effective way to build relationships.
 A little humility goes a long way.
-Being honest about your work is great place to start.
+Being honest about your work is a great place to start.
 If you have admiration for the work of others– mention it!
-Speaking well of others is great way to affirm relationships.
+Speaking well of others is a great way to affirm relationships.
 Don’t undermine your ability, but having the ability to keep learning is what companies want.
 Asking questions and getting information about your skills is a great way to be remembered for a job opening you apply for.

 Practice active listening

 We all want to impress!
-In a job interview scenario we want to convey a certain message and image, but it’s important to carefully listen.
+In a job interview scenario, we want to convey a certain message and image, but it’s important to carefully listen.
 It may seem like a lost skill, but active listening is a powerful tool.
 The art of conversation begins with knowing how to listen – including when to talk, stop talking, and when to ask questions.
 When preparing for your interview, practice active listening and answering without interrupting.

 Use positive body language